ghc-proposals/ghc-proposals/proposals/0000-implicit-import.rst

 injecting an implicit ``import qualified`` statement when necessary.
 The pipeline might need an extra pass to collect missing imports.

-GHCi already implements this feature thanks to the flag ``-fimplicit-import-qualified``, but the flag does not seem to work with GHC.
+GHCi already implements this feature via the ``-fimplicit-import-qualified`` flag, but it does not seem to work with GHC.
 Moreover the flag is not documented in ``ghc --show-options``, but it is accepted.
-Thus this proposal deprecates the ``-fimplicit-import-qualified`` flag in favor of the ``-XImplicitQualifiedImport`` modifier, so that the behavior is consistent between GHC and GHCi.
+Therefore this proposal deprecates the ``-fimplicit-import-qualified`` flag in favor of ``-XImplicitQualifiedImport``, so that the behavior is consistent between GHC and GHCi.

 Examples